liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

 PolyML.export(fileName, main) to generate the object file, then link it into an executable binprogram.

+But running nm shows that the symbol table is incomplete, but use strings to show, there are some hidden symbols.

 # Lexing
 I should read `LEX_.ML`.
 The most important type is:
 ```sml